x

 2. Make Shiitake Broth

-• Simmer dried shiitakes in water with salt for 30 min.
-Slice caps after cooling and reserve broth.
+Simmer dried shiitakes in water for 30 minutes.
+Remove mushrooms, slice caps, and reserve the broth.

 4. Combine & Bake

-• Garnish with scallions and a drizzle of quality olive oil before serving.
+Top with scallions and a drizzle of olive oil.

 Vegan Stuffing With Mushrooms and Nori